Biττensor: Compute Subnet Miner Setup

 If you get the error ‘too many registrations this interval’ it means the max amount of registrations that cycle has been reached, and you need to wait a bit and try again.
 You can check the registration cost here

 TCP Ports: Open ports using ufw (put any number in place of xxxx and yyyy of your choice) and use them as axon port.
-Open port 4444 on your system (required for allocation and maximum score application):

 To set up your miner, first replace COLDKEYNAME